-In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments of a normal recurring nature considered necessary for fair presentation of its financial position as of October 31, 2021 and July 31, 2021, its consolidated statements of income, comprehensive income and stockholders' equity for the three months ended October 31, 2021 and 2020, and its cash flows for the three months ended October 31, 2021 and 2020.
-Interim results for the three months ended October 31, 2021 and 2020, and its cash flows for the three months ended October 31, 2021 and 2020.
-Interim results for the three months ended October 31, 2021 are not necessarily indicative of the results that may be expected for any future period, or for the entire year ending July 31, 2022.
+In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments of a normal recurring nature considered necessary for fair presentation of the Company's financial position as of April 30, 2023 and July 31, 2022, its consolidated statements of income, comprehensive income and stockholders' equity for the three and nine months ended April 30, 2023 and 2022, and its cash flows for the nine months ended April 30, 2023 and 2022.
+Interim results for the three and nine months ended April 30, 2023 are not necessarily indicative of the results that may be expected for any future period, or for the entire year ending July 31, 2023.
 These consolidated financial statements have been prepared in accordance with the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles ("GAAP") have been condensed or omitted pursuant to such rules and regulations.
-The interim consolidated financial statements have been reclassified to conform to current year presentation.
+The interim consolidated financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the fiscal year ended July 31, 2022.
+Certain prior year amounts have been reclassified to conform to current year presentation.